Tummy Tuck

 Your New Look

-The scar from your surgery will be pink for one to two months and then gradually fade but never completely disappear.
+The scar from your surgery will be pink for one to two months and gradually fade, but never disappear entirely.
 It will also soften over time.
-Most of the swelling from your surgery should have resolved after six weeks but in some patients may take up to six months.
+Most of the swelling from your surgery should have resolved after six weeks, but in some patients, it may take up to six months.

 When you’re ready to discuss tummy tuck surgery in Mobile, Alabama, with a board-certified plastic surgeon, call or email the office of Dr. Randy Proffitt.
 Use the online email form to get in touch or call 251-344-0322.